qbead/qbeadWebsite/content/book/compass.md

 you can also copy the data from your `Serial Monitor` into the text box below.
 Uncheck `Autoscroll` and `Show timestamp` to more easily copy and paste.
 The webpage will then regenerate the image based on the numbers that you provided.
-Currently, the text you see in the textbook contains real data we observed with one of the first SpinWheels we ever manufactured.
+Currently, the text you see in the textbox contains real data we measured with one of the first SpinWheels we ever manufactured.
 If you rotate the plot (by dragging it), you can clearly see that the sphere of measurements is not at the center of the sphere of points.
-Rather there is an offset that we have to correct for.
+Instead, like you could see in the animation above, there is an offset that we have to correct for.

 <div id="pointclouddiv" class="threediv"><div id="pointcloudanim" class="threejsanim"></div><textarea id="pointcloudtext"></textarea></div>